 The atmosphere of the Earth has over the last million years maintained an Oxygen level of 20.3-21%.
-The lower percentage was determined by analysing ice cores extracted in the Antarctic and Greenland which was formed over 800,000 years ago.
+The lower percentage was determined by analysing ice cores extracted in the Antarctic and Greenland which were formed over 800,000 years ago.

 Oxygen is recognised as a very reactive gas, it will react with Nitrogen and Methane over time.
 There has always been lots of Nitrogen and small amounts of Methane in the atmosphere.

 If you increase the percentage of O2 to 25% and light a match it would start a fire that you would have difficulty extinguishing.
 Reduce the level to 12% and life as we know it, would very difficult (12% is the O2 level on our tallest mountains).
 How has the planet maintained these levels?